 The Weasel M29, a WWII all-terrain vehicle

-The Normandy Victory Museum presents a rather unusual American army vehicle in its permanent exhibition.
-This is the Weasel, also known as the “M29 Weasel Tracked Cargo Carrier”.
-We invite you to learn more about this Swiss army knife-like vehicle which found its place during the Battle of Normandy.
+The Normandy Victory Museum presents in its permanent exhibition a rather atypical US army vehicle.
+It is the Weasel, also called “M29 Weasel Tracked Cargo Carrier”.
+We suggest you get to know better this Swiss Army knife-like vehicle which found its place during the Battle of Normandy.

 If we find in this tracked vehicle certain aspects of other vehicles such as the Renault UE tracker of the French or the British Universal Carrier, its missions are totally different.